You are viewing our mobile site – view full site.

 Click on the maps to enlarge.
 Bathymetric Map based on 1964 Wisconsin DNR data.
 Watershed map courtesy of Manitowoc County Soil and Water Conservation Department.
 New!
 Zoom in even closer with this new interactive watershed mapping tool.

-- Fish present: Largemouth Bass (Abundant), Panfish (Common), Northern Pike (Present)
+- Fish present: Largemouth Bass and Panfish common, Northern Pike present.

 - View complete Sy Lake regulations at DNR